Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Hyperelliptic curves and computation of Galois action

 \subsection{Motivic framed \texorpdfstring{$E_2$}{E2}-structure in the hyperelliptic case}

 \begin{para} All of what we did in the previous section admits a hyperelliptic analogue.
 As the results and arguments involve no new ingredients except replacing the spaces $\overline \M_{g,n}$ with the admissible cover spaces of Abramovich--Corti--Vistoli \cite{acv03}, we permit ourselves to be brief. \end{para}\begin{para} We denote by $\H_g^{n,m}$ the moduli stack of smooth hyperelliptic curves of genus $g$, equipped with $n$ distinct ordered marked Weierstrass points, and also $m$ distinct ordered marked non-Weierstrass points, none of which are conjugate under the hyperelliptic involution, and at each marking a nonzero tangent vector.
 This is a smooth stack over $\Spec \Z[\tfrac 1 2]$.
-Its analytification $\H_g^{n,m}(\C)$ has the homotopy type of the topological moduli space $H_g^{n,m}$ of hyperelliptic surfaces defined in \S\ref{hyp definition}. \end{para}\begin{para} From the work of Abramovich--Corti--Vistoli \cite{acv03} one obtains a smooth modular compactification of $\H_g^{n,m}$ over $\Spec \Z[\tfrac 1 2]$ such that the complement is a normal crossing divisor.
+Its analytification $\H_g^{n,m}(\C)$ has the homotopy type of the topological moduli space $H_g^{n,m}$ of hyperelliptic surfaces defined in \S\ref{hyp definition}. \end{para} \begin{para} From the work of Abramovich--Corti--Vistoli \cite{acv03} one obtains a smooth compactification of $\H_g^{n,m}$.
+Explicitly, start with the stack of $(2g+2+n)$-pointed genus zero balanced twisted stable maps to $B(\Z/2)$, which Abramovich--Corti--Vistoli would denote $\mathcal B_{0,2g+2+n}^{\mathrm{bal}}(\Z/2)$.
+Take the open and closed substack where the first $2g+2$ marked points are twisted (necessarily with a $\mu_2$ stabilizer) and the last $n$ markings are untwisted.
+Take the quotient by the action of the symmetric group $\Sigma_{2g+2-m}$, so that only $m$ of the $2g+2$ Weierstrass points are ordered.
+Take the degree $2^{n+m}$ finite \'etale cover of this stack parametrizing in addition the datum of a trivialization of the $(\Z/2)$-torsor over each of the remaining $n+m$ marked points.
+We denote this space by $\overline{\mathcal H}_{g,n,m}$.
+Then $\mathcal H_g^{n,m}$ is Zariski open inside the total space of the vector bundle given by the direct sum of the $(n+m)$ natural tangent line bundles on $\overline{\mathcal H}_{g,n,m}$ (pulled back from $\mathcal B_{0,2g+2+n}^{\mathrm{bal}}(\Z/2)$).
+The projective bundle compactifying this vector bundle furnishes a smooth modular compactification of $\H_g^{n,m}$ over $\Spec \Z[\tfrac 1 2]$ such that the complement is a normal crossing divisor.
 For any odd $q$ one therefore has comparison isomorphisms

 and similarly for coefficients in the local systems $S^\lambda(\V)$.
 Here $\V$ denotes the local system on $\H_g^{n,m}$ of rank $2g+n+2m-1$ defined as in \S\ref{ag local systems}, given by $R^1p_!\Q_\ell$ where $\mathcal C \to \H_g^{n,m}$ is the universal $(n+2m)$-punctured curve.
 We will only consider the local system $\V$ in the cases $(n,m) = (1,0)$ and $(n,m)=(0,1)$. \end{para}\begin{para} Now as before there is a natural BV-algebra structure on